Cocherane/Animal-Match-Up-Flutter-Firebase/README.md

 Step 3: Configure Android App

     Move the downloaded google-services.json file to the "android/app" directory of your Flutter project.
-    Open the "android/build.gradle" file and add the following classpath dependency to the dependencies block:

 Step 3: Configure firebase in your project

     Replace the existing shared_constants.dart file with this updated code snippet, and make sure to update the placeholder values with the corresponding values from your google-services.json file.

-    Please note that it's important to keep your sensitive information, such as API keys and other credentials, secure.
-Consider using environment variables or a secure storage solution to store such information instead of hardcoding them directly into your source code.

 ```dart